-The goals of this program are to improve the health and nutritional status of New Jersey families with children in need of food assistance; to support the efforts of emergency food programs to reduce hunger; and to enable families to become food secure and self sufficient.
-There are three components to this program.
+The goals of this program are to improve the health and nutritional status of New Jersey families with children in need of food assistance, to support the efforts of emergency food programs to reduce hunger, and to enable families to become food secure and self sufficient.

-The first component of the program includes funding to six food banks operated by community agencies to provide products normally unavailable through food banks including meat and dairy products to families with dependent children.
-The eligibility criterion is 250 percent of the FPL.
+The program includes funding to six food banks operated by community agencies to provide products normally unavailable through food banks including meat and dairy products to families with dependent children.
+The eligibility criteria is 250 percent of the FPL.
 The benefits are limited to four months in twelve months.
 Segregated Federal TANF money is used for this component.